 SRI equipment on-board Braveness

 SRI is a tested technique that ensures protection and stableness of offshore structures and pipelines.
 It can be performed by two types of ships, including fall-pipe vessels (FPV) and side stone dumping vessels (SSDV).
 FPVs are deployed in offshore projects for covering pipelines and cables, employing scour protection and levelling the sea bottom.

 Bravenes is equipped with a skidable automatic flexible fall-pipe tower designed by Ulstein to perform rock installation operations through the moon pool.

-The rocks will be transferred via conveyor belts from the hull to the hopper of the deck.
-The survey and positioning equipment then identify the location and from the hopper the rock goes into the flexible fall-pipe, which will place the rock at the pre-determined location.
+The rocks are transferred via conveyor belts from the hull to the hopper of the deck.
+The survey and positioning equipment then identify the location and from the hopper the rock goes into the flexible fall-pipe, which places the rock at the pre-determined location.

-A 1.5m-diameter fall-pipe, also known as a Tremie pipe will lower the rocks for shallow water operations.
-Medium water operations will be performed via flexible fall-pipe over the side and deepwater operations will be performed using flexible fall-pipe through the moon pool.
+A 1.5m-diameter fall-pipe, also known as a Tremie pipe lowers the rocks for shallow water operations.
+Medium water operations are performed via flexible fall-pipe over the side and deep-water operations are performed using flexible fall-pipe through the moon pool.

 Engine and propulsion systems of the Braveness SRI vessel

 The power plant of the Bravenes SRI vessel integrates two 3,840kW and two 2,880kW main generator sets.
-An emergency generator of 900kW is also fitted on-board the vessel.
+An emergency generator of 900kW is also fitted aboard the vessel.

-The propulsion system of the subsea rock installation vessel comprises two main azimuthing thrusters, providing 3,100kW of power each.
-The bow centre aft and the bow aft of vessel is outfitted with two 2,000kW AR100 retractable azimuth thrusters supplied by Brunvoll, while a set of two 1,500kW FU90 tunnel thrusters is fitted at the bow forward and bow centre forward.
+The propulsion system of the subsea rock installation vessel comprises two main 3,100kW azimuthing thrusters.
+The bow centre aft and the bow aft of the vessel are outfitted with two 2,000kW AR100 retractable azimuth thrusters supplied by Brunvoll, while a set of two 1,500kW FU90 tunnel thrusters is fitted at the bow forward and bow centre-forward.